SplitEnz/skin.estuary.pvr.plus.nexus/README.md

 # Skin.Estuary.PVR.plus.nexus

 EstuaryPVR+ (nexus) is a modification of the default Estuary skin, originally written by Phil65 and now maintained by Team Kodi.
-The skin aims to offer users some additional PVR features and views that are not currently available on the default version of Estuary.
-It also offers a more detailed OSD, whilst remaining a very light weight and easy-to-use skin.
+This skin aims to offer users some additional PVR features that are not currently available on the default version of Estuary.
+It also offers some new skin views and a more detailed OSD, whilst remaining a very light weight and easy-to-use skin.

 ### Dependencies

 EstuaryPVR+ (nexus) does not require any additional dependencies to work.
-However, some addiotnal PVR features will only work when the Skin.Helper.Script is installed.
-This addon can be downloaded from here [https://github.com/kodi-community-addons/script.skin.helper.service]
+However, some additional PVR features will only work when the Skin.Helper.Script is installed.
+This addon can be downloaded from here [https://github.com/Fuchs246/repository.fuchs246]

 # License